 In addition to noting the importance of family engagement, faculty members across degree levels reported feeling capable of teaching content related to engaging with families.
-Nearly every faculty member (94 to 100 percent of faculty members across degree levels) noted that they felt capable of preparing teachers to "integrate families in partnerships to support children's learning."
+Almost all faculty members (90-100 percent across degree levels) noted that they felt capable of preparing teachers to "integrate families in partnerships to support children's learning."

-When asked about their current and recent experience teaching courses related to family engagement, nearly all faculty members across degree levels (85 percent or more) reported that they had taught coursework related to "partnering with families to enhance children's learning in school and at home" during the past two years.
+When asked about their current and recent experience teaching courses related to family engagement, the vast majority of faculty members across degree levels (86 percent or more) reported that they had taught coursework related to "partnering with families to enhance children's learning in school and at home" during the past two years.
 Most often, faculty reported teaching this content embedded within a broader course, rather than as a separate course.